NN125/react-ttt/10-2-reflection.md

 - Which component(s) re-rendered?

-  - The only components that re-rendered what the square I clicked on, and the heading telling us whose turn it is now.
+  - The components that re-rendered are the squares, and the app itself.

 - What does the squares state look like after your move?